devopness/devopness/docs/legal/terms-of-service.md

   - legal action against you; and/or
   - disclosure of such information to law enforcement authorities as we reasonably feel is necessary or as required by law.
 - **You must maintain a secure internet connection.** Where you lose access to the Platform and any User Content due to a disruption in your telecommunications or internet services, we will in no way be liable for any losses suffered.
 - **Where our Platform contains links to other sites, User Content and resources provided by third parties.** These are provided for your information only.
-They should not be interpreted as approval by us of those linked websites or information you may obtain from them.<br><br>
+They should not be interpreted as approval by us of those linked websites or information you may obtain from them.

 ## CONTENT ON OUR PLATFORM
 - **Devopness Website Content:** We are the owner or the licensee of all intellectual property rights in all of the Website Content on our Platform, and in the material published on it.
 Those works are protected by copyright laws and treaties around the world.
 All such rights are reserved.
 You may download Website Content from our Platform for your personal use and you may draw the attention of others within your organization to Website Content posted on our Platform.
 You must not modify any Devopness Website Content you download.